Hoboken, New Jersey: Economy

 The first centrally air-conditioned public space in the United States was demonstrated at Hoboken Terminal.
 The first Blimpie restaurant opened in 1964 at the corner of Seventh and Washington Streets.
 Hoboken is home to one of the headquarters of publisher John Wiley & Sons, which moved from Manhattan in 2002.
+In 2025, Unilever moved its North American headquarters from Englewood Cliffs to 111,200 sqft of office space at Waterfront Corporate Center in Hoboken.

 According to the New Jersey Department of Labor and Workforce Development, Hoboken's unemployment rate as of 2014 was 3.3%, compared to a 6.5% in Hudson County as a whole.
 In 2018, Hoboken had an unemployment rate of 2.1%, vs. 3.9% countywide.

 A 2014 study showed that Stevens Institute of Technology contributed $117 million to Hoboken's economy in 2014, reflecting the university's nearly $100 million payroll for salaries and wages, as well as other goods and services acquired, construction and off-campus spending by students and visitors.
 The university is responsible for 1,285 full-time jobs.